svn2github/Freetel/misc/lilacsat1/README.txt

         until the carrier is where it should be on the waterfall display.
    + In receiver options tab (on the right) set Mode to USB
    + Drag passband indication above waterfall so filter width is maybe 30 kHz wide.
+   + On 'Input Controls' tab, drag gain slider down to about +30dB, especialy if using a preamp.
    + Bottom right, click "..."
 Network tab, set UDP port to 7355, hostname to localhost
    + Suggest setting the 'main' audio output to a dummy audio device, you don't want to hear the modem signal really.
    + Click 'UDP' to have it start sending samples out via UDP port.
    + Optionally, click 'Rec' to record the modem signal to disk (useful for later debugging)

+3/ In a new Terminal start GNU Radio LilacSat-1 application running

+   $ cd ~/lilacsat1/
+   $ ./5-gnuradio.sh

+   + File-Open navigate to ~/prefix/default/src/gr-satellites/apps/lilacsat1.grc
+   + Manually disable any missing blocks (right click - disable)
+   + Click on Green Button, new terminal should start
+   + see also lilacsat1/screenshots for other options

 4/ In a new Terminal start gpredict